wasifzaman182/Safety-Critical-Systems/README.md

     complexity can lead to challenges in understanding, testing, and ensuring the reliability of the software.

 ### Autonomous Systems Risks
-    The development and deployment of autonomous systems, such as autonomous vehicles and drones, introduce new risks.
-Issues related to perception, decision-making algorithms, and the ability to handle unforeseen scenarios pose challenges in ensuring the safety of these systems
+    Developing and deploying autonomous systems, such as autonomous vehicles and drones, introduce new risks.
+Issues related to perception, decision-making algorithms, and the ability to handle unforeseen scenarios poses challenges in ensuring the safety of these systems

 ### Machine Learning and AI Risks:
     Safety-critical systems incorporating machine learning and artificial intelligence algorithms face challenges in ensuring the predictability and reliability of AI-driven decisions.